How to set up a Shopify store and make it awesome

 You have a fast-food background but are confident you can easily transition to a fancy restaurant’s working conditions.
 Before you start, you study the dishes, but unfortunately, as soon as you’re in the kitchen, Gordon Ramsay asks you for a risotto with scallops missing from the list of dishes.

-Uh-oh, turns out you don’t know how to make it.
+Uh-oh, it turns out you don’t know how to make it.

-As a manufacturer using QuickBooks bill of materials, you’re going to need to know how and where you can save your products recipes.
+As a manufacturer using QuickBooks bill of materials, you need to know how and where you can save your products recipes.

-Maybe your bill of materials is saved in that entrepreneurial noggin of yours.
-But, if you don’t have it written down and stored elsewhere, just like the hypothetically inexperienced chef, how can you expect to scale your business if any new staff doesn’t have access to those all-important QuickBooks bill of materials?
+Maybe your QuickBooks BOM is saved in that entrepreneurial noggin of yours.
+But, if you don’t have it written down and stored elsewhere, just like the hypothetically inexperienced chef, how can you expect to scale your business if new staff needs access to those all-important QuickBooks bill of materials?

-In this article, we’re going to give a brief overview of what is a bill of materials, how to save them in QuickBooks (or if you can...), and how you can get more control over your QuickBooks bill of materials.
+This article will overview what a bill of materials is, whether you can save a bill of materials in QuickBooks, and how you can get more control over your QuickBooks bill of materials.

-So, if you don’t want to become the screaming, quick-to-anger, swearing Gordon Ramsay we all know him as because your teammates are struggling to put a product together, then be sure to read all the way through.
+So, if you want to avoid becoming the screaming, quick-to-anger, swearing Gordon Ramsay because your teammates are struggling to assemble a product, be sure to read all the way through.

-A bill of materials (often referred to as a BOM or product recipe) is a document which contains a list of the materials and components which are used to make your products, and the manufacturing process these products pass through.
+A bill of materials (often referred to as a BOM or product recipe) is a document containing the materials and components used to make your products and the manufacturing process these products pass through.

 Recall the last phenomenon of an IKEA purchase you made.
-Remember the instructions it came with (and like a responsible consumer read before you blindly started constructing your item)?
+Remember the instructions it came with (that you certainly read like a responsible consumer before blindly starting to construct your item)?